A special conference year deserves very special hosts

 For information about visa as well as travelling to and within Germany, please see the pdf available here: Visa and Travel

 It is our hope that attendees feel at home in Jena in Berlin.
-We have looked for comfortable lodging options at varying prices.
-For information about lodging and pricing, please see the pdf available here: Lodging
+We are arranging for comfortable lodging options at varying prices.
+Detailed information coming soon.

 Accessibility, Equity, Diversity and Inclusion